-"Mateship

-is one of

-the central

-characteristics

-of the ANZAC

-spirit and

-it played a

-crucial role in

-helping RSL

-Queensland

-bring people

-together to

-honour our

-veterans this

-year."
+"Mateship is one of the central characteristics of the ANZAC spirit and it played a crucial role in helping RSL Queensland bring people together to honour our veterans this year."

+RIGHT: The crowd at Nissan Arena, Brisbane, stands as the Last Post is played.
+The Queensland Firebirds defeated Giants Netball 70-66 at the Suncorp Super Netball ANZAC Round on 23 April.
 MATESHIP is one of the central characteristics of the ANZAC spirit and it played a crucial role in helping RSL Queensland bring people together to honour our veterans this year.